schollz/paracosms/README.md

 ![recording](https://user-images.githubusercontent.com/6550035/181917817-7bf6e49c-f941-4df5-994a-5214a8c19301.jpg)

-**K1+K3 will prime a recording.**
+**K1+K3 will prime a recording.** you always can skip waiting and **you can start recording immediately by pressing K1+K3 again.**

-by default *paracosms* will wait to record until audio crosses a threshold to start recording. once recording is detected, it records the full length specified by the sample parameters (in beats, plus the crossfade post-roll). *paracosms* uses a latency term to capture the moments right before recording (because there is an inherent delay in starting recording after detecting it) and this can be changed in the parameters. generally this latency should be really small (<20 ms). you always can skip waiting and **you can start recording immediately by pressing K1+K3 again.**
+by default *paracosms* will wait to record until audio crosses a threshold to start recording. once recording is detected, it records the full length specified by the sample parameters (in beats, plus the crossfade post-roll). *paracosms* uses a latency term to capture the milliseconds right before recording (because there is an inherent delay in starting recording after detecting it) and this can be changed in the parameters. generally this latency should be really small (<20 ms).

 ### parameters on the go